 If an amount is wrongfully withheld by the State or local agency, the Direct Contractor would be entitled to 10% interest per annum or the legal rate for interest.
-(Public Contract Code § 10261.5 and CCP § 685.010).
+(California Public Contract Code § 10261.5 and California Code of Civil Procedure § 685.010).